parameshpalo/eda-app/README.md

 ## 🧩 Design Decisions

 - Unified backend schema returning a consistent `value` field for all charts
+- single select and multi select dropdowns
 - Custom tooltips and legends for better UX and readability
 - React Query used for caching + stale-while-revalidate performance
 - Simple, modular structure for both frontend and backend